fluid-project/fluid-express-user/docs/utils.md

 ### `{that}.createNewUser(userData)`

-* Take an object with `username`, `email`, and `password` entries.
+* `userData` - Take an object with `username`, `email`, and `password` entries.
-* Returns a promise containing either the new CouchDB record for the account or an `error` property and message.
+* Returns:  A promise resolving with the new CouchDB user record on success, or a promise rejecting with an `error` property and message on failure.

 Creates a new user in the system with a username, email, and password.